 Over the next few decades, MRI technology continued to evolve, with advances in computer processing power and imaging technology leading to faster and more detailed scans.
 MRI is often combined with other imaging modalities to form positron emission tomography (PET) hybrids to provide more detailed and precise information about the human body’s internal structures and functions.
 The continued development of MRI technology will lead to even more powerful and versatile imaging tools in the future.

 The Power of Sound: A Journey Through the History of Ultrasound

 The imaging modality, ultrasound, uses high-frequency sound waves to produce images of the internal structures of the human body.

 The history of ultrasound dates back to the early 19th century when scientists first discovered that sound waves could detect objects hidden underwater.
 In the 1940s, researchers began to explore using ultrasound for medical purposes.

 In 1955, Scottish obstetrician Ian Donald used ultrasound to detect the presence of fluid-filled cysts in the human body.
 These observations led to the development of the first commercial ultrasound scanner in the 1960s, primarily used for obstetric imaging.

-Ultrasound is a non-invasive and low-cost imaging technique, making it ideal for use in various medical settings.
-For example, ultrasound is used to diagnose conditions such as cardiovascular disease, musculoskeletal injuries, and abdominal and pelvic disorders.
+Ultrasound is used to help diagnose cardiovascular disease, musculoskeletal injuries, abdominal and pelvic disorders.
 In addition, it is commonly used during pregnancy to monitor foetal development and detect abnormalities.